Believe it or not, taxes for bloggers are pretty straightforward and easy to manage.

 - You also want to accurately account for your expenses (so that you can maximize your deductions on your tax return).

-Next up, we’re going to discuss how tax deductions work in regard to taxes for bloggers.
-Deductions can be extremely helpful in lowering your taxable income, but there’s a right and wrong way to calculate your deductions.
+Next, we’re going to discuss how tax deductions work in regard to taxes for bloggers.

 Keeping track of your expenses is a fundamental part of running a business.
-Each business expense that you accrue has the potential to be deducted from your taxes.
+Each business expense has the potential to be deducted from your taxes.

-Using that nice round number again, let’s say that you made $100,000 in income, but your blog cost a total of $40,000 (in expenses) to run.
-Assuming all of those $40,000 in expenses are classified by the IRS as deductible, it means you can “write down” your taxable income to $60,000… therefore reducing the amount of taxes you’ll pay at the end of the year.
+Instead, let’s say that you made $100,000 in income, but your blog cost a total of $40,000 (in expenses) to run.
+Assuming all of those $40,000 in expenses are classified by the IRS as deductible, it means you can “write down” your taxable income to $60,000… reducing the amount of taxes you’ll pay at the end of the year.

 To be fair, this is an over-simplified explanation and there are factors that can make this process more complicated.
-In theory, though, each business expense you have can possibly lower your taxable income.
+In theory, though, each business expense can potentially lower your taxable income.

 What Can Bloggers Deduct From Their Taxes?

-The first bit of advice I give to bloggers (and any business owner), is to be reasonable with your tax deductions.
-Not everything you spend money on as a business, has the potential to be deducted—and being too loose with your deductions can land you in hot water with the IRS, should you be audited.
+Not everything you spend money on is tax deductible—and being too loose with your deductions can land you in hot water with the IRS.

 The IRS describes legitimate deductibles as both “ordinary and necessary.”
 That means that the expense must be common to your type of business and necessary for the work you’re doing.

-Personal expenses cannot be deducted unless they’re also clearly used for your business somehow.
+Personal expenses cannot be deducted unless they’re also clearly used for your business.
 In this case, you can deduct part of it on your taxes.
-For instance, if you do most of your work at home, you may be able to deduct a portion of your utilities—and take a home office deduction if you have a dedicated space in your house where work is done.
+For instance, if you do most of your work at home, you may be able to deduct a portion of your utilities..

-Here’s a starter list of the many expenses you can potentially write off on your taxes for bloggers:
+Here’s a starter list of the many blogger tax deductions (expenses) you can potentially write off on your blog taxes:

 - Advertising and other blog promotion-related expenses